ChicagoDave/pttracker/README.md

 A mobile-friendly web application for tracking poker sessions, buy-ins, cash-outs, and profits.
 Built with Node.js, TypeScript, SQLite, and Bootstrap.

+I spent some time on this and if there are issues/feature requests I'll be listening.
+Donations are not required, but they will go to my next buy-in.
+Thanks!

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=FNSMPSCM92Y74)

 ---